The Awoniyi mistake Cooper must avoid against Crystal Palace

 Crystal Palace are this weekend’s visitors, still pumped after beating West Ham United at the death to secure their first away win in the Premier League since April, but have looked laboured in away trips that have not been at the Etihad Stadium or Anfield.

-Despite the broader limitations in his technique, Awoniyi’s inclusion gives Forest their best chance of winning for the third time in the big time and prevents Palace from claiming successive wins on the road.
+Despite the broader limitations in his technique, Awoniyi’s inclusion gives Forest their best chance of winning for the third time and prevents Palace from claiming successive wins on the road.